Eric Webber

-Eric Victor Webber (22 December 1919 – 10 December 1996) was an English footballer, playing as a centre-half, and manager.
+Eric Victor Webber (22 December 1919 – 10 December 1996) was an English football player, playing as a centre-half, and manager.

 Playing career

 Early days

 Although he was born at Shoreham in West Sussex, Webber's family moved into Hampshire when he was a child and he played for Fareham Senior School, before joining Fareham Town and then Gosport Borough.
 He had an unsuccessful trial with Portsmouth before Jim Angell recommended him to Tom Parker, the manager of Norwich City.
 In 1937, he followed Parker to Southampton where he was initially a member of the club's nursery side, playing in the Hampshire League.

 Southampton

-He was quickly promoted to the Reserves where his efforts were rewarded by a professional contract in March 1939.
+Webber was quickly promoted to the Reserves where his efforts were rewarded by a professional contract in March 1939.
 He made one appearance in the first team on 15 April 1939 when he took the place of Stan Cutting at right-half for the match at Blackburn Rovers; the match was lost 3–0, and Ray Parkin took over at right-half for the next match.
 Before he had the chance to establish himself in the first team, normal football was suspended following the outbreak of World War II.

 During the war, he served in the RAF but also managed to play wartime football for Mansfield Town and Derby County.

 He returned to The Dell in 1945 and immediately became the regular centre-half, being ever-present in 1948–49 and 1949–50.
 Promotion was narrowly missed in 1947–48 when Saints finished in third place, a feat repeated the following season (despite having an 8-point lead with 8 games to play) whilst in 1949–50 Southampton were to be denied promotion by 0.06 of a goal, missing out on second place to Sheffield United.

 In March 1948, Webber came up against George Lowrie in consecutive matches against different clubs.
 On 6 March, Saints won 1–0 at Coventry City; during the week Lowrie moved to Newcastle United (becoming their most expensive signing in the process), and on 13 March, Saints defeated Newcastle at The Dell 4–2.
 In both games, Webber marked Lowrie out of the game.
 Lowrie was to have "revenge" at the end of the season, however, as Newcastle took the second promotion place ahead of The Saints.

 According to Holley & Chalk's The Alphabet of the Saints, Webber was "an effective blocker of anything that came his way".
 He became team captain in 1950, succeeding Bill Rochford, and his leadership qualities were soon to stand him in good stead, when he moved to Torquay as their player-manager.

 He played 182 league games for Southampton, plus 10 in the FA Cup.